cfpb/design-system/docs/components/helper-text.md

                 id="textinput-example-default"
                 placeholder="Enter text…"
                 value="placeholder text">
-        variation_description: Use placeholder text for formatting examples only.
-Don’t use for instructions.
-Placeholder text disappears once a user begins typing in the field.
+        variation_description: Placeholder text appears within a text input field, and disappears once a user begins typing in that field.
+Use it for formatting examples only.
         variation_name: Placeholder text
         variation_specs: |-
           #### Placeholder text